fieldtrip/website/tutorial/spike.md

         dimord: 'chan_lead_time'
            cfg: [1x1 struct]

 and the structure spikeCleaned contains fewer spikes than originally now.
-In addition, the individual waveforms have been aligne
+In addition, the individual waveforms have been aligned:

     spikeCleaned =